 8. Hang in the treetops & Zipline Near Glacier at Glacier Highline

-If you need to stretch your legs after that road to Polebridge, come hang with us in the trees this September on Thursdays, Fridays, and Saturdays from 10 – 5 pm at Glacier Highline.
+If you need to stretch your legs after that road to Polebridge, come hang with us in the trees at Glacier Highline for zipling Glacier National Park.
 We have fun for all ages, even enjoy spectating in the sun or shade as well.
 Let those kiddos burn out some of their energy on both of our ropes courses, 80’ inflatable obstacle course, and inflatable water slide on our pond.
 In our 6th season, we got it all fine-tuned for loads of family fun.
 Don’t leave this un-checked on your Glacier National Park adventure bucket list.
 Soak up that last little bit of the summer sun in the treetops!

 Enjoy your fall vacation!

 If you are driving to Glacier, check out our Missoula to Glacier National Park and Bozeman to Glacier National Park blogs for road trip itinerary ideas to make the most of your adventure.
 Soak in the fresh and crisp mountain air and we will see you soon for aerial adventure and ziplining at Glacier Highline!